alectsnodgrass/PHYS4130-S26/Michael/writeup.md

 # Project 1

 ## Introduction
 Often, the integrals we encounter outside of a classroom do not have closed forms.
 This neccessitates the development of efficient and accurate numeriacl methods for evaluating integrals.
-In this project we examine a numeric integration algorithm known as Gaussian Quadrature and compare to two previously studied methods methods: The Trapezoidal Rule and Simpson's rule.
+In this project we examine a numeric integration algorithm known as Gaussian Quadrature and compare to two previously studied methods methods: the Trapezoidal Rule and Simpson's rule.
 The derivation of Gaussian Quadrature is presented, and two of its use cases are explored to demonstrate its advantages.

 ## Algorithms and Theory
 There are three primary algorithms used in this project.
 The first of which is the trapezoidal rule.
 It works by approximating a function as a line over a subinterval and thus the area underneath as a trapezoid.
 The implementation below is taken from a previous jupyter notebook.